mweel1/usa_high_level/citzen-data-agency/index.md

 # Citizen Data Agency

 The citizen data agency will be a data warehouse of all citizens in the United States and any information would have available about them.
+This database would only be available for jurisdictions with a warrant.

 This would include: